Compared to the world’s other high-income nations, the United States isn’t unusually violent; we’re just unusually lethal.

 For the sake of comparison, in 2010 there were more than twice as many firearms deaths in the U.S. than terrorism-related deaths worldwide.

 The following visualization, produced by Periscopic, uses data from the F.B.I’s Uniform Crime Report (which reported 9,595 homicides for 2010, but did not include data from Florida and Alabama), in an attempt to calculate the years of life stolen from gun murder victims.
 Each strand in the graph below represents a person killed by gun violence.
-Visit their site to explore the data by sex, age group and region.
+Scroll down to explore the data by sex, age group and region.